DrawZeroPoint/RoTools/README.md

 For safety concern, you need to activate the conversion by:

-Press the `space` key on the keyboard.
+Press the `Caps_Lock` key on the keyboard.
 This will switch the status from `deactive` to `active`.
-To change back, press `space` again.
-You can press any other keys to check the current status, but not change it.
+To change back, press `Caps_Lock` again.
+The last output in the console will indicate the current status.

 Alternatively, you can use: